auction cars

 #1) Arriving to the auction late or just before it starts

 This is an easy way to have a bad experience at a car auction.
 By not arriving early, a buyer would miss the important opportunity of inspecting the vehicles for sale ahead of time on the auction lot.
-Public car auctions move at a much slower pace than dealer auctions, but this is still not enough time to fully assess the value of a car one wants to place a bid on.
+While public car auctions are slower than dealer auctions, they still don’t allow enough time to fully determine a car’s value before placing a bid.
 It is vital to look over the vehicles closely before the auction starts.

 #2) Do not expect to receive the car title the same day of the sale